So you are absolutely sure that what causes your pain is your back right?

 Can you commit to doing small changes?
 If so, you will experience less chronic pain, which means you can participate in your favorite activities, feel healthier and even sleep better at night.

-* Remember that each person is different and you your back pain may be caused by many different issues so don't diagnose yourself consult with a doctor with any pain you have and before beginning any exercise program.
+* Remember that each person is different and you your back pain may be caused by various other issues so don't diagnose yourself consult with a doctor with any pain you have and before beginning any exercise program.

 Please share this article with friends 🙂